 Another fact that leads readers to hear undertones of criticism of King Solomon is the text’s description of the things that the queen of Sheba saw: ‘When the queen of Sheba had observed all the wisdom of Solomon, the house that he had built, the food of his table, the seating of his officials, and the attendance of his servants, their clothing, his valets, and his burnt offerings that he offered at the house of the Lord, there was no more spirit in her’ (1Kgs 10:4–5).
 The description seems to proceed from the most impressive item on the list, which is Solomon’s wisdom, towards gradually detailing additional items in descending order of importance.
-So, after his wisdom comes ‘the house’ (without clarifying to readers whether this is the Temple or Solomon’s personal palace), Solomon's food, his servants, his servants’ clothes, drinks and only as the final item on the list(!) do Solomon’s sacrificial Temple offerings appear.
-Then it becomes clear to the reader that the previously mentioned house was the house of Solomon.
+So, after his wisdom comes ‘the house’ (without clarifying to readers whether this is the Temple or Solomon’s personal palace), Solomon's food, his servants, his servants’ clothes, drinks—and only as the final item on the list(!) do Solomon’s sacrificial Temple offerings appear.
+It then becomes clear to the reader that the previously mentioned house was the house of Solomon.
 Is the list arranged in order of importance from Solomon’s perspective?
-From the perspective of the queen of Sheba?
+From the queen’s perspective?
 It seems that the narrator conveys implicit criticism of the encounter and its participants, of their priorities and the things that they find impressive.
 Solomon’s food is considered greater than bringing an olah sacrifice to God.
 Solomon’s house is more impressive than visiting the house of God.

 The Judgment of the Prostitutes—A Dichotomous World

-We have established that the precise textual details in 1Kings 10 evoke a sense of the discomfort and unease of the story with the general atmosphere of the encounter between Solomon and the Queen of Sheba and with the fact that it occurred altogether.
-To understand the reason for this critical tone and what essential problem is posed by the story, we proceed to a comparison between the two framing stories, the story of the Queen of Sheba and the story of the trial of the prostitutes before Solomon.
+We have established that the precise textual details in 1Kgs 10 evoke a sense of the discomfort and unease of the story with the general atmosphere of the encounter between Solomon and the queen of Sheba and with the fact that it occurred altogether.
+To understand the reason for this critical tone and what essential problem is posed by the story, we proceed to a comparison between the two framing stories, the story of the queen of Sheba and the story of the trial of the prostitutes before Solomon.
 First, we will solve the puzzle of the first story, and this will enable us to move forward towards solving the complex puzzle of the second story.